 When it comes to personal data belonging to special categories we have access controls in place that result in even higher levels of protection.

 Our security systems are developed and configured with focus on your integrity and are to a large extent protected against intrusions, accidental deletion or modifications that pose a risk to your personal integrity.

 We have policies, guidelines, and instructions surrounding data protection and our employees are trained in current data protection laws to ensure that your personal data is processed safely.

 We do not transfer your personal data to other parties for other purposes than expressively stated in this policy.

 When do we share your personal data?

-Our starting point is to not share your personal data with any third party if you have not given your consent or if it’s necessary to fulfill our obligations towards you in the performance of contract or required by law.
+Our starting point is to not share your personal data with any third party if you have not given your consent or unless it’s necessary to fulfill our obligations towards you in the performance of a contract or required by law.

 Under the EU General Data Protection Regulation, you have the following rights towards us in regards to your personal data for which we act as the Controller:

 - Right to information (Art.
 15 EU GDPR)